 - You are admissible to the United States.
 (If you are not admissible, you may apply for a waiver on a Form I-192, Application for Advance Permission to Enter as a Nonimmigrant.)

-Family members (spouse and children) can often be covered with the same U visa.
+The U visa case will typically cover the witness plus additional family members (spouse and children).
 If you believe your situation may warrant a U visa, speak to an immigration attorney.
 There are also many non-profit organizations that work with immigrant victims of crime.

 Because most dreamers arrived in the United States at a very young age, they generally don’t know any other country.
 Many don’t have any family in their country of origin.
 Some don’t even speak the language of their native country.
 It’s not reasonable to “send them back” as they are already home.
 The United States is the only home they’ve ever know.
 Dreamers are deserving of a long-term immigration solution.